 PPSSPP is an open source project, licensed under the GPL 2.0 (or later).
 Anyone is welcome to contribute their improvements to the code.

-Following the Dolphin tradition, the PPSSPP project will be liberal regarding commit access.
-Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you will be given rights to commit directly.
+Following the Dolphin tradition, the PPSSPP project is very open.
+Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you may be given rights to commit directly.

 To build for Android, make sure that you have installed the Android SDK and NDK correctly, and that the $NDK environment variable is set to the path of the NDK.